tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * It is common to generate high-level statistics when creating a DataFrame.
 In this case the Pandas `describe` function can be used.

+  ![describe_summary.png](Images/describe_summary.png)

-  * The output of the function is summary statistics for numeric fields, including series counts, averages, minimum value, maximum value, and so on.
+* The output of the `describe` function is summary statistics for numeric fields, including series counts, averages, minimum value, maximum value, and so on.

 * A limitation of the `describe` function is that it only calculates summary statistics for numeric values columns.

-  ![describe_summary.png](Images/describe_summary.png)

-Consult the Pandas documentation to read more about the [read_csv](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html) function.
-Show the many options available in the function signature.
+Open the Pandas documentation to show students more about the [`read_csv`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html) function.
+Review the many options available in the function signature.

-Explain that, while the most common scenario is to simply provide the path to the file, Pandas provides a lot of configuration options for almost any other situation that may arise when reading CSV files --- such as the parameters associated with the file path and header that were used in the demo code.
+Explain that, while the most common scenario is to simply provide the path to the file, Pandas provides a lot of configuration options for almost any other situation that may arise when reading CSV files, such as the parameters associated with the file path and header that were used in the demo code.

 Congratulate students on reading their first CSV file into Pandas as this is an exciting moment because students can now harness the power of Pandas to work with tabular data!
 Ask if there are any questions before moving on.